Cross-validate a PWM regression model

 A vector of DNA sequences ('A', 'T', 'C' or 'G'.
 Will go through

 toupper).
-Please make sure that the sequences are long enough to coverspat_num_bins*spat_bin_sizebp, and that they are centered around the motif/signal.- response
+Sequences must be long enough to coverspat_num_bins*spat_bin_sizebp, and should be centered around the motif/signal.- response

-A matrix of response variables - number of rows should equal the number of sequences
+A matrix (or vector) of response variables.
+The number of rows must equal the number of sequences.
+A single binary vector (0/1) is required when

 number of folds for cross-validation.
 Can be NULL if